YehonathanBarda/dropletscript/README.md

 #### Directly from python
 1. Place your images in the working folder (default is the current directory).
-2. Run the script. in any way you like, for example using the CMD (to open clilck window key, write cmd, click enter):
+2. Run the script (dropplet_run.py). in any way you like, for example using the CMD (to open clilck window key, write cmd, click enter):
     ```sh
     cd <repository-directory>
     python dropplet_run.py